You are here: Home > Section on Molecular Transport

 - Kely L. Sheldon, MS, Predoctoral Intramural Research Training Award Fellow

-The channel-forming proteins and peptides we work with include VDAC (voltage-dependent anion channel from the outer membrane of mitochondria), alpha-Hemolysin (toxin from Staphylococcus aureus), translocation pores of Bacillus anthracis (PA63), Clostridium botulinum (C2IIa), and Clostridium perfringens (Ib) binary toxins, Epsilon toxin (from Clostridium perfringens), OmpF (general bacterial porin from Escherichia coli), LamB (sugar-specific bacterial porin from Escherichia coli), OprF (porin from Pseudomonas aeruginosa), Syringomycin E (lipopeptide toxin from Pseudomonas syringae), and the bacterial peptide TisB involved in persister cell biofilm formation.
+We have extensive experience with reconstitution of VDAC (Voltage-Dependent Anion Channel) from the outer membrane of mitochondria, alpha-Hemolysin (toxin from Staphylococcus aureus), translocation pores of Bacillus anthracis (PA63), Clostridium botulinum (C2IIa), and Clostridium perfringens (Ib) binary toxins, Epsilon toxin (from Clostridium perfringens), OmpF (general bacterial porin from Escherichia coli), LamB (sugar-specific bacterial porin from Escherichia coli), OprF (porin from Pseudomonas aeruginosa), Syringomycin E (lipopeptide toxin from Pseudomonas syringae), and the bacterial peptide TisB involved in persister cell biofilm formation.
 We also use Gramicidin A (linear pentadecapeptide from Bacillus brevis) as a molecular sensor of membrane mechanical properties.
+To study the channel-forming proteins under precisely controlled conditions, we first isolate them from the host organisms, purify them, and then reconstitute them into planar lipid bilayer membranes.
+Our goal is to elucidate the physical principles and molecular mechanisms that control metabolite flux under normal and pathological conditions.
+Specifically, we study channel interactions with cytosolic proteins, newly synthesized drugs, such as blockers of the translocation pores of bacterial toxins, and with the lipid membrane as modified by lipid composition and volatile anesthetics.
+By learning the physics, chemistry, and physiology of channel functioning, we strive to design new agents and strategies to effectively correct the aberrant interactions associated with diseases that compromise human well-being and healthy development.

 - NRC grant “Developing a bio-mimetic activating platform for the mitochondrial outer membrane” from NIH(NIBIB)/NIST Joint Sponsorship Program (2013-2015).